Lyras-lab/cdiff-circadian-rhythm/README.md

 Not that "typical light" here refers to the standard light-dark conditions of a 12-hour light/12-hour dark cycle in the paper.

 ## Environment & Reproducibility
 Analyses were run under **R 4.4.0**, with the exception of the general metabolomics profiling which was run under **R 4.5.1**.
-Exact R package versions for each specific analysis (Transcriptomics, Metabolomics, Bile Acids, Abundance) can be found in the generated text files within the `sessioninfo/` directory.
+Exact R package versions for each specific analysis (transcriptomics, metabolomics, gut bacterial species abundance from 16S rDNA sequencing) can be found in the generated text files within the `sessioninfo/` directory.

 ## Analysis Pipelines

-### 1. Species Abundance (16S rRNA)
+### 1. Species Abundance (16S rDNA sequencing analysis)
 The `Qiime2_pipeline.sh` script documents the exact commands used to generate abundance level counts from raw reads.
 * The counts and objects from this pipeline are available in this repository under the `Qiime2/` directory.
 * The associated metadata is located in the `Metadata/` directory.